donofyork/Paper/paper.md

 #Methodology

 We compared our measurements of particle aging with a mono-simulation.
 The model is details in Smith et al (2006).

+#Results
+The simulations indicate that coagulation is the dominant growth